GARN3K/garn3k.github.io/about.md

 I'm Michał Zdulski, a 21-year-old Cybersecurity student based in Warsaw, Poland.
 Currently, I am an active member of [KN Cyber](https://kncyber.pl/) - a cybersecurity science club affiliated with the  Warsaw University of Technology - where I delivered a lecture on competitive participation in an international Capture The Flag (CTF) event.
 I'm interested in learning Reverse Engineering, Binary Exploitation and Web Penetration Testing.
 I am currently seeking a position that aligns with my passion and allows me to further develop my skills.

 ## Education
-- Currently enrolled in the Cybersecurity program (6th semester) at the *Faculty of Electronics and Information Technology, Warsaw University of Technology* since 2023.
+- Currently enrolled in the Cybersecurity program (6th semester) at the *Faculty of Electronics and Information Technology, Warsaw University of Technology* since Feb, 2023.
-- Completed three semesters of the Telecommunications program at the *Faculty of Electronics and Information Technology, Warsaw University of Technology* from 2021 to 2023.
+- Completed three semesters of the Telecommunications program at the *Faculty of Electronics and Information Technology, Warsaw University of Technology* from Oct, 2021 to Feb, 2023.
 - Graduated from *XXVIII Liceum Ogólnokształcące im.
-Jana Kochanowskiego w Warszawie* in 2021.
+Jana Kochanowskiego w Warszawie* in May, 2021.

 ## Projects I've completed